synergylearning/moodle-format_colours/README.txt

-Colours course format for Moodle 2.0-2.2
+Colours course format for Moodle 2.3
 ========================================

 This course format, based on the 'Topics' standard format, allows a teacher to specify the foreground and background colours for each course section.

+This is the Moodle 2.3 version, if you are using Moodle 2.2 (or below) you must download an earlier version of this plugin.

 History
 =======

+13-08-2012 - Updated to work with Moodle 2.3
 04-07-2012 - First public release

 About